 This is not a specific declaration of market share but is an acknowledgment that SAP is, in fact, dominant in this sector.
 But it is also dominant in other sectors as well.

-Therefore, if SAP uses indirect access as it does in the tier 1 market, it should qualify as a violation of tying agreement or tying arrangement anti-trust law.
+Therefore, if SAP uses indirect access in the tier 1 market, it should qualify as a violation of the tying agreement or tying arrangement anti-trust law.
 If SAP uses indirect access in tier 2 or tier 3 ERP market, then more evidence would have to be presented that it limits competition as it is not illegal “per se.”

 “The historical concern regarding tying arrangements was that a firm holding monopoly power would charge a monopolistic price for the tied product as well as for the tying product, thus leveraging its power into an additional market.5 Another concern was that the tying arrangement would create a significant barrier to entry into the markets of both products, since potential competitors might, due to the tying, be required to enter both markets in parallel.6”

 This is precisely what happened with vendors like Infor, Epicor, and Sage engaging in ERP acquisitions to better “compete against SAP.”

 Tying Agreement and The Rule of Reason

 One last item that I found interesting in my research into the tying agreement and tying arrangement is the “rule of reason.”
 The rule of reason is described as follows:

 “According to the rule of reason, the plaintiff at first must prove that the defendant’s conduct harms competition.
 For this purpose, the plaintiff must present the theory that shows that competition could be harmed as a result of the tested behavior; demonstrate that the theory suits the circumstances of the case at hand; and prove that the threat to competition is significant.
 Should the plaintiff succeed in this onus, then in the second stage, the defendant must prove an efficiency justification for its” – University of Seattle Law Review